Each year, we celebrate Marylanders’ service to their communities in many ways.

 The Office on Service & Volunteerism awards volunteer certificates to Marylanders for outstanding contributions to local communities.
-Certificates are addressed to individual volunteers and are usually presented as part of an annual or special recognition event.

 - How many certificates can I request?

-Agencies may request up to 350 certificates.
+Agencies may request up to 250 certificates at a time.

 - Who can I contact for more information?

 If you have further questions, contact Joanna Chen at email@example.com.

 Governor’s Citations and Proclamations